 by G. Jack Urso

 My Uncle Carmen, along with four of his brothers, served in WWII.
-They served in North Africa and South Pacific, Army and Marines.
-My godfather and namesake, Uncle Giocchino, was in the Marines and got shot through the knee at Iwo Jima.
+They fought in Europe, North Africa, and in the South Pacific, in teh army and marines.
+My godfather and namesake, Uncle Giocchino, was in the marines and got shot through the knee at Iwo Jima.
 Miraculously, they all survived.

 When I graduated high school forty years ago in 1983, my Uncle Carmen sat me down.
 Ironically the same amount of time — forty years — has passed between now and then, 1983 and 2003, as it had from his time of service from 1943 to the date of my graduation in 1983.